bombasticSlacks/Aspirant/Game/Trades-Training.md

 #### I Packed It
 Once per downtime, you can declare after the fact that you purchased an item while you were last resting in a settlement.
 The item would have to have been available, and you need to spend the equivalent currency it would have cost.

-#### Contacts
-#TODOmigrate
-As a downtime action, you can spend a day setting up contacts in any location.
-This contact network can be queried for information and will send relevant info your way.